G1OJS/PyFT8/README.md

 # PyFT8 V2 [![PyPI Downloads](https://static.pepy.tech/personalized-badge/pyft8?period=total&units=INTERNATIONAL_SYSTEM&left_color=BLACK&right_color=GREEN&left_text=downloads)](https://pepy.tech/projects/pyft8)
-# FT8 Transceiver GUI, FT8 Command Line Modem, All-Python, with test code
+# All-Python FT8 Transceiver(*) GUI / Command Line Modem
+<sub> * Tx parts of GUI under development</sub>

-This repository contains the source code for PyFT8, the all-Python open source FT8 transceiver that you can run as a basic GUI or from the command line to receive and transmit
+This repository contains the source code for PyFT8, an all-Python open source FT8 transceiver that you can run as a basic GUI or from the command line to receive and transmit.

 ## Motivation
 This started out as me thinking "How hard can it be, really?" after some frustration with Windows moving sound devices around and wanting to get a minimal decoder running that I can fully control.

 I didn’t want to produce yet another port of the original Fortran / C into another language: instead I wanted to see how far I could get following audio -> spectrogram -> symbols -> bits -> error correction without resyncs and special treatments, writing my own code from scratch as far as possible.
 Also this has been, more than I expected, an exercise in writing Python ‘Pythonically’ for speed, which means absolutely not duplicating the big nested loops of Fortran and C. It also means writing code that is wide and short rather than thin and long, which suits my thinking style perfectly!

-## Performance Compared with FT8_lib and WSJT-x

-The image below shows the number of decodes from PyFT8 and FT8_lib both as a percentage of WSJT-x V2.7.0 running in NORM mode, for a set of wav files copied from [FT8_lib's 20m_busy tests](https://github.com/kgoba/ft8_lib/tree/master/test/wav/20m_busy).

 ## Installation
 If you want to install this software without getting into the code, you can install from PyPI using pip install, using